“Times are changing. We are entering a new spiritual era and the subject of death will eventually no longer be taboo.”

-Back in August I took a summer school thanatology course at the Radboud University in Nijmegen: Death and Meaning Making in Europe.
+Back in August I took a summer school thanatology course at the Radboud University in Nijmegen.
 As part of the program we went on an excursion to a nearby crematorium to learn how the process of cremation actually works.
-I imagine you guys are just as curious as I was to see what goes on behind the curtains, so I will share my findings with you in this report.

-We all know it: Sooner or later, each of us is going to die.
-In Buddhist traditions, meditating on death awareness is one of the oldest practices.
-But here in the West, we don’t want to be confronted with the subject.
 We don’t like to think the seemingly unthinkable.
 Some of us are even convinced that mere thoughts of death will trigger the actual event.
-What happens when we do face our biggest fear?
-What happens when we confront ourselves with our own death?
+But what happens when we do face our biggest fear?
 Here are some steps to help you figure out the answers for yourself.

 Caitlin Doughty is an LA-based mortician, author, and founder of The Order of The Good Death, a group of professionals in the funeral industry who are committed to making a difference in our death phobic culture.

 “We close our eyes in this world and open them in the next.” – So goes the saying from ‘Game of Thrones’ in relation to their funeral rituals and beliefs on death.
 But what are the roots of their funeral customs?
 I dug deep into the dusty past and figured it out for you.